 With this feature, you can send photos or videos on WhatsApp, and they will disappear as soon as the recipient has viewed them and closed the media viewer.
 As soon as the media viewer is closed, the photo or video will disappear from the chat.
 You won't be able to find the media in your gallery anymore, and this also means that they cannot be forwarded!

 But you have to keep in mind that users will still be able to screen record or screenshot the content that you sent them and that you will not be notified in case they do so, so use this feature with caution.

 This is how you can send a View Once message on WhatsApp:

 - Tap the camera icon to take a photo or video, or to select one image from your album.
 Alternatively, you can also select attachments.

 The option to activate self-destruct messages in chats has been available for a long time.
-However, you will have to set this function separately for each chat, as there is no global option available.
-You also have no influence on how long the messages will be retained, as they automatically disappear after seven days has passed.
+You also have no influence on how long the messages will be retained, as they automatically disappear after your set time has passed.
 This is how it works: